-- Establish the Bank's credit risk profile and manage the profile to be in line with the Bank's risk appetite. - Review and ensure the adequacy of credit risk management framework bank- wide. - · Ensure appropriate pricing of the Bank's activities in line with their risk profile. - Ensure the implementation of risk-based pricing model and risk adjusted performance management system bank-wide. - · Review periodic credit risk reports with a view to making necessary remedial recommendations. - · Review adequacy of controls bank-wide. - Review the credit risk profile of new products, projects, new branches and make recommendations for Management approval - Review adequacy of business continuity and contingency plans bank-wide. - Monitor implementation of remedial actions by concerned departments. - · Recommend risk-financing counterparties to Management for consideration
+- Establish the Bank's credit risk profile and manage the profile to be in line with the Bank's risk appetite. - Review and ensure the adequacy of credit risk management framework bank- wide. - · Ensure appropriate pricing of the Bank's activities in line with their risk profile. - Ensure the implementation of risk-based pricing model and risk adjusted performance management system bank-wide. - Review periodic credit risk reports with a view to making necessary remedial recommendations. - Review adequacy of controls bank-wide. - . . or decline of same. - · Review adequacy of business continuity and contingency plans bank-wide. - Monitor implementation of remedial actions by concerned departments. - · Recommend risk-financing counterparties to Management for consideration